rolandmatrix69/JAVA-PROJECTS/README.md

 Unless otherwise specified in a project subfolder, code in this repo is provided for educational purposes.
 If you want a more permissive license for a particular subproject, add a LICENSE file in that subfolder or open an issue to discuss.

 ---

-If you'd like, I can also prepend this notice to each project folder's README automatically or generate a short CONTRIBUTING.md tailored for learners.
-Tell me what you'd prefer.